International Trade Finance: Types, Benefits & How It Works

 What Is International Trade Finance?

-International trade finance meaning: "The financial activities involved in international trade transactions, such as the import and export of goods and services, are referred to as international trade finance.
+International trade finance meaning: "The financial activities involved in Global trade transactions, such as the import and export of goods and services, are referred to as international trade finance.
 These financial activities can include a variety of tasks such as financing, risk management, and payment processing."
 Or

-Global trade finance instruments are simply the financial help provided by banks or financial institutions in the field of international trade through various types of financial instruments like bank guarantee, letter of credit etc. These varieties of financial instruments and products helps importer & exporters to execute business transactions without facing any financial inconveniences.
+Global trade finance instruments are simply the financial help provided by banks or financial institutions in the field of Global trade through various types of financial instruments like bank guarantee, letter of credit etc. These varieties of financial instruments and products helps importer & exporters to execute business transactions without facing any financial inconveniences.
 It bridges the gap between importers & exporters by adding a third party and covers activities like issuance of letter of credit, lending or forfaiting, etc.

 The parties involved are: